Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Filamentalist_Rewinder/README.md

 V1.6 - 6/12/24 - No mandatory reprints/rebuilds required:  Updated CAD parametric model and 80/100mm step files because two  Tensioner Mount-to-Support holes were getting "buried" in the 100mm version.
 Updated the Tensioner_Mount_100mm stl file as well.

+V1.7 - 6/13/24 - Opened up c-sunk hole on Tensioner_Arm_Left part pivot screw hole to allow for full seating of a FHCS head and use of a 16mm long screw.
+A new stl for Tensioner_Arm_Left ans new f3d and step files are included.

 # To DO

 1.